QingZ11/nebula-website/content/en/posts/automate-workflows-with-github-action/index.md

 ## Branch Releasing

-For better maitainence and bugfix, Nebula Graph adopts branch release, i.e. we freeze the code before each release and create a new release branch.
-Only bugfix is allowed on the release branch and feature development is not allowed.
-The bugfix will still be committed to the development branch, and finally be cherry picked to the release branch.
+For better maintenance and bug fix, Nebula Graph adopts branch release, i.e. we freeze the code before each release and create a new release branch.
+Only bug fix is allowed on the release branch and feature development is not allowed.
+The bug fix will still be committed to the development branch, and finally be cherry picked to the release branch.

 At each release, in addition to the source code, we hope to add the installation package to assets for users to download.
 Doing it manually is both error-prone and time-consuming.
 GitHub Action is perfect for this.
 What's more, the packaging and uploading use the internal GitHub network, which is faster.